 The Marquis of Anglesea arrived with 104 passengers on 23 August 1829 and was wrecked on Anglesea Point on 4 September - which was consequently named for after the ship.
 The other end of Bathers Bay was named Point Marquis.

 This is a photograph of the image on an interpretive plaque at Bathers Bay, showing the location of the wreck on Anglesea Point, with South Bay (now filled in and become the Esplanade) to this (southern) side of it.
 The accompanying text follows.

 The Marquis of Anglesea was the sixth ship to arrive at Swan River, anchoring in Gage Roads on 23 August 1829.
 On board were 104 passengers mainly from Cornwall.
 One child was born on the journey.

 The 101 day journey from Plymouth, England, had been eventful.
-On a stopover at the Cape Verde Islands, the ships's surgeon was reportedly "drunk all the time" and one passenger "knocked down his wife without the slightest provocation on her part, and almost tore off the ear of a Gentleman who interfered on her behalf."
+On a stopover at the Cape Verde Islands, the ship's surgeon was reportedly "drunk all the time" and one passenger "knocked down his wife without the slightest provocation on her part, and almost tore off the ear of a Gentleman who interfered on her behalf."

 On 4 September, a gale drove the ship onto the rocks dragging its three anchors.
 Fortunately the passengers and most of the cargo had already been unloaded.